jcugnoni/Fusion360Linux/README.md

 # Graphics driver and Vulkan support (not sure if it is really mandatory...)

-#install nvidia proprietary drivers from additionnal drivers, test with version 384 for me
+#NVIDIA install nvidia proprietary drivers from additionnal drivers, test with version 384 for me
+#AMD: probably fairly similar, but see online docs to enable Vulkan on recent AMD GPU

 sudo add-apt-repository ppa:graphics-drivers/ppa